writefreely/writefreely-swift/docs/WFUser.md

 ### `init(from:)`

-Creates a `User` object from the server response.
+Creates a `WFUser` object from the server response.

 ``` swift
 public init(from decoder: Decoder) throws
 ```

-Primarily used by the `WriteFreelyClient` to create a `User` object from the JSON returned by the server.
+Primarily used by the `WFClient` to create a `WFUser` object from the JSON returned by the server.

 #### Parameters